-Few breast cancer survivors maintain adequate physical activity despite benefitsApril 17th, 2013 in Cancer /
+Few breast cancer survivors maintain adequate physical activity despite benefitsApril 17, 2013 in Medicine & Health / Cancer

 Breast cancer survivors are among the women who could most benefit from regular physical activity, yet few meet national exercise recommendations during the 10 years after being diagnosed, according to a study by researchers at Fred Hutchinson Cancer Research Center.
 Prior studies and available evidence show a strong association between physical activity and reduced mortality, extended survival and higher quality of life among breast cancer survivors.
 With 2.9 million breast cancer survivors living in the U.S. and another 80,000 added annually, there is considerable interest in the factors that promote health and well-being among these women.